infobip/mobile-messaging-sdk-android/README.md

 ## Quick start guide

-1. Make sure to [setup application at Infobip portal](https://dev.infobip.com/push-messaging), if you haven't already.
+1. Make sure to <a href="https://dev.infobip.com/push-messaging" target="_blank">setup application at Infobip portal</a>, if you haven't already.
 2. Add dependencies to `app/build.gradle`
     ```groovy
     dependencies {